Mechanic · Crash Fairspin originals 13 min read

 What is TFS rakeback and how does it apply to Crash bets?

 Fairspin runs a 5 percent base rakeback (weekly, x45 wagering) plus up to 45 percent rakeback by VIP tier.
 On top of rakeback, every Fairspin tfs crash bet generates TFS token rewards (tradeable, stakable, withdrawable).
 The combined uplift partially closes the raw-RTP gap to Rollbit and Stake at high bet volume.
-See the TFS rakeback explainer for the broader token economics.
+See the technical notes for the broader token economics.

-Fairspin TFS Crash vs Rollbit Crash, what is different?
+How does fairspin TFS Crash vs Rollbit Crash, what is different? work?

 Different on every layer.
 Rollbit Crash has 0.5 percent house edge (leader on raw RTP), no on-chain recording, RLB rakeback overlay.
 Fairspin TFS Crash has approximately 3 percent house edge (pending verification), unique on-chain TRC-20 logging, TFS token earned on every wager.
 Rollbit wins on raw RTP; Fairspin wins on transparency-by-blockchain plus token earnings.